There is a neverending debate that goes on in regards to transparency in FX, or more precisely, the “fact” volumes are nearly useless because:

 The quick answer to most of the above depends on how you're using volumes, which will ultimately determines their value.
 So before we go any further, let's talk briefly about that.

 Why you should trust me: I'm not here to wag credentials but because I know how easily manipulated by others people can be, I think it is worth stating: once upon a time I worked on the FX desk at Credit Suisse back in NY.
 It was one of the first jobs I had in the industry, and the reason I started trading it as a hobby.
-Many years later (nowadays) I'm heavily engaged in futures markets, and primarily trade energy, with occasional options on such to serve a range of purposes.
+Many years later (nowadays) I'm heavily engaged in futures markets, and primarily trade energy, with rare options on such to serve a range of purposes.
 So let's get on with it:

 There are two primary ways to look at volumes: